 The company I work for is over 40 years old.
 It started in the age of paper catalogs.
 Like many companies, this shift to digital was difficult.
 The website had many owners over the years.
 Several unfinished projects plague integration and functionality.
 With no overlap with my predecessor, I needed a quick plan for improvement.
 This is that plan.

 Even if you have been on staff in another role for years, there are things to learn.
 You likely had never explored how digital could lend itself to every aspect of the church.
 Fix that by conducting internal interviews.
 Many of your conversations here will inform later stages of this plan.
 Plus you need to establish yourself as someone who is listening to their concerns.
 They all want to see their ministries grow.
 Either they already have ideas about how to integrate digital tools.
 Or they should be excited to hear your thoughts.

 I was lucky to talk with our customer service and technical support representatives.
 They spend all day talking with customers on the phone and live chat sessions.
 You have similar resources at your church.
 Your administrative assistant, ushers, greeters, and pastors regularly talk with members.
 Get their input first, and then move on to other supporting roles in your church.

 Personas are fake people created from real data.
 They help you focus design conversations about the user.
 Start by reviewing any existing documentation.
-If you do not have any personas, you can create a few in little time.
+If you do not have any personas, you can create a few in a little time.
 Now use data from your internal interviews to update your personas.
 This may seem tedious at first.
 But you need to understand your audience before you design and/or write.

 Again, my efforts at work had help.
 There were existing personas I could start with.
 The problem was that there were too many.
 I decided to not use personas from job titles and industries.
 Instead, I focused on specific behaviors.
 They were well received and had everyone on the team thinking about our customers.